-We choose an annual charity and in 2018 everyone was unanimous in their support for Mary’s Meals, an international charity which provides life-changing meals to some of the world’s poorest children every day they are in school.
-Fundraising challenges included hikes up Scafell Pike and Ben Nevis, the Long Walk to Longleat (in flipflops, in the case of one pupil!) and cake and clothing sales.
+Each year we choose a charity to focus fundraising efforts on and we have recently chosen to support Mary’s Meals.
+This international charity provides life-changing meals to some of the world’s poorest children every day they are in school.
+Fundraising challenges included hikes up Scafell Pike and Ben Nevis, the Long Walk to Longleat (in flip-flops, in the case of one pupil!) and cake and clothing sales.
 Experiences such as these also show children the importance of teamwork and determination.
-They teach them to look beyond themselves, to appreciate their good fortunate and to help those with less.
+They teach them to look beyond themselves, to appreciate their good fortune and to help those with less.

 Perhaps most importantly, boarding environments teach pupils the importance of tolerance and respect, how to work together to achieve their goals and how to live harmoniously with others.
 Boarders learn to invest in their community, realise their actions have consequences and learn to take responsibility.
 This blend of education helps them grow into happy, well-adjusted young people, with the values and strength of character to do something good with their lives.